- What is Business Aviation?

 |RIL||No ATCT, No A/C restrictions||10||8||8|

 Based on historical data, the likely days with the highest demand into Aspen, Eagle and Rifle for this upcoming holiday season will be Dec.
-26 and 27, as well as the weekend after New Year’s Day (Jan.
-2, 3 and 4).
-Implementation of programs with expected departure clearance times (EDCTs) are highly likely on these specific days.
+26 and 27, as well as the weekend after New Year’s Day – Jan.
+2 and 3).
+Implementation of programs with expected departure clearance times are highly likely on these specific days.

 Operators should expect similar ramp and air traffic capacity as has existed in past years at all three airports.
-Historically, large numbers of operators have tried to all arrive early in the morning.
+Historically, large numbers of operators have tried to arrive late morning and early afternoon.
 Consideration should be given to schedule arrivals throughout the day and file flight plans as early as possible so the available capacity is utilized as much as possible and in an organized fashion.

 Best Practices when GDP, AFP or CTOP are in use: